 - council fees and land taxes

-- utilities – gas, electricity, phone and water
+- utilities – gas, electricity, water, phone and internet

 - home maintenance and household goods